-While the world of live music was stopped in its tracks due to the pandemic, it's starting to make its glorious comeback, with the Download Pilot weekend a most welcome treat for gig-goers.
-After such a long break from live music, it's worth a reminder that looking after our hearing is of paramount importance, and that where choosing the best earplugs for concerts comes in.
+While the world of live music was stopped in its tracks due to the pandemic it's now starting to make its glorious comeback, with this summer's Download Pilot weekend a most welcome treat for gig-goers.
+And as the shows and tours start to get under way again after such a long break, it's worth a reminder that looking after our hearing is of paramount importance, and that's where choosing the best earplugs for concerts comes in.

 Why is hearing protection important?
 Repeated exposure to loud volumes can damage your hearing with the British Tinnitus Association reporting that 30% of people will experience the condition at some point in their lives.

-Yeah, we know nothing beats the thrill of standing right in front of a band playing at full stage volume, and you might worry that it just won't feel the same if you wear hearing protection.
-However, you don't need to worry, as the best earplugs for live music are designed to safeguard your lugs while letting in all the good stuff.
+If you're worried live music just won't feel the same if you wear hearing protection, rest assured that the best earplugs for live music are designed to safeguard your lugs while letting all the good stuff in.

-It’s also worth noting that not every earplug is created equal – some offer all day comfort for festival shenanigans, while others will protect your hearing to greater levels than others, while some are so good at filtering incredible sound into your lugs that you'll hardly notice you're wearing hearing protection.
+It’s also worth pointing out that not every earplug is created equal – some offer all day comfort for festival shenanigans, while others will protect your hearing to greater levels than others.
+Some are so good at filtering incredible sound into your lugs that you'll hardly notice you're wearing hearing protection.
 And those are the beauties we're focusing on in our guide to the best earplugs.

 - Meet the best wireless headphones money can buy

 - Best headphones for music: supercharge your listening